 How Long Should I Swim as a Beginner?

-If you’re new to swimming, experts recommend to start with 20- to 30-minute sessions.
-Focus on easy, steady movements rather than speed.
-Break this up into short intervals, such as 25 to 50 yards at a time, and take breaks so you don’t feel too overwhelmed or fatigued when you’re just starting.
+If you’re new to swimming, it’s recommended to start with 20 to 30-minute sessions.
+You’ll want to focus on easy, steady movements rather than speed.
+You’ll want to break this up into short intervals, such as 25 to 50 yards at a time, and take breaks so you don’t feel too overwhelmed or fatigued when you’re just starting.

 As your stamina and endurance increase, gradually add more time and distance to your sessions.
-Even increasing by 5 to 10 minutes every few weeks is a realistic goal.
+Even increasing by 5 to 10 minutes every few weeks is a realistic goal to aim for.

 How Can I Avoid Injury When Swimming?

-Labrador says that, like any form of activity, one of the most important ways to prevent injury is to start conservatively and build volume slowly.
+Labrador said that, like any form of activity, one of the most important ways to prevent injury is to start conservatively and build volume slowly.
 Your technique and equipment matter as well.
-Labrador recommends using fins for swimming drills to improve body positioning and reduce strain on the shoulders.
+Labrador recommended using fins for swimming drills to improve body positioning and reduce strain on the shoulders.

 Swimming with a buddy when possible for safety, taking rest days, and stopping if you experience sharp or persistent joint or shoulder pain can help further reduce injury risk and help you stay consistent in the pool.